Detox from Addiction

 Detoxification from alcohol is typically not as intensive as detox from highly addictive drugs such as heroin, cocaine, and prescription narcotics.
 According to the University of Maryland Medical Center, most alcoholics require four to seven days to completely detoxify from alcohol.
 During detox, the patient may experience nausea, shaking, sweatiness, and anxiety as withdrawal symptoms.
 Benzodiazepines, a family of tranquilizer drugs, may be used to help with alcohol withdrawal symptoms.
 However, patients can become addicted to these treatment drugs, so it is not an ideal solution.
 Anticonvulsants can also help recovering alcoholics handle withdrawal symptoms.
 Other drugs may be prescribed after detox in order to help the alcoholic from relapsing.

 After completing a detox program, the recovering addict still needs to go through treatment to complete his or her recovery.
 Therapy and group support programs are usually necessary to help the patient develop methods of dealing with problems and temptation without resorting to drug use.
 This therapy and support can be accomplished in a residential treatment clinic or through outpatient services.
 Another aspect of treatment after detox is the administration of blood tests by a doctor to make sure that you are staying clean.
 Without follow-up treatment, detoxification is unlikely to cause any permanent changes and the user is likely to relapse soon after the initial detox.
 However, participation in a treatment program can vastly improve the odds that the detoxification will lead to a permanent cessation of drug use.
-Contact us at 1-888-439-3435 or fill out a quick contact form to learn more about detoxification and how to get free of drug or alcohol addiction.
+Contact us at 1-888-439-3435 Who Answers? or fill out a quick contact form to learn more about detoxification and how to get free of drug or alcohol addiction.
 Keep in mind that detox from addiction may be different for different users, even when the same drug is involved.